bernardtse/uob-data-bootcamp/README.md

 - **Skills:** Python, SQLAlchemy, SQLite, Flask

 ### module11-challenge
+Mars News and Weather: Web Scraping and Data Analysis

 - **Overview:**

   This challenge involves scraping and analysing data related to Mars using web scraping techniques.
 Part 1 focuses on scraping news articles from NASA's Mars News website to extract titles and previews of the latest articles.
 Part 2 involves scraping and analysing weather data from the Mars Temperature Data Site, which includes insights about temperature and atmospheric pressure.
 The results are designed to be insightful and visually accessible.